Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Vaseline Safe for Cats to Eat?

 The petroleum in Vaseline is a by-product that is commonly used in human cosmetics and skin products.
-It has been proven to be safe for external human use.2 However, the risks of chronic exposure in women are being investigated.3 Its chemical composition is helpful as an “occlusive” or, simply put, a moisture barrier.4 It doesn’t actually add any moisture as it does not absorb into surfaces but instead forms an impenetrable protective layer.
+Vaseline is marketed as a skin protectant to be safe for external human use.
+However, the risks of chronic exposure to mineral oil hydrocarbons in women are being investigated.² Its chemical composition is helpful as an “occlusive” or, simply put, a moisture barrier.
+It doesn’t actually add any moisture as it does not absorb into surfaces but instead forms an impenetrable protective layer.

 Vaseline has no nutritional value and it is minimally absorbed by the gut.
-Vaseline given by mouth is used as a laxative because it lubricates stools and the intestinal lining.
-It is considered safe for cats if taken in limited amounts and in the right formulation.
+Liquid paraffin given by mouth is used as a laxative because it lubricates stools and the intestinal lining.
+It is considered safe for cats if prescribed by your vets and when it is taken in limited amounts and in the right formulation.
 You should never attempt to give liquid paraffin to your cat because the risk of aspiration pneumonia is very high.
 Paraffin as a laxative can also be given rectally if indicated by your vet.
 Using this route, the risk of aspiration is minimal.
 However, the risk of digestive upset is still present if the dose is not adequate.

 hand scooping some vaseline from the jar